-The operation of an underground subway line in urban areas, can cause noise in terms of externally induced vibrations.
-This constitutes a problem in presence of structures, such as residential buildings (noise to persons), buildings dedicated to vibration sensitive activities to (eg. Hospitals) and buildings of historical and cultural interest which are naturally sensitive to vibration (masonry historic buildings).
-One of the most used intervention strategy for new railway/subway lines construction, is the use of special antivibration mats, installed between the rail infrastructure (rails, sleepers and ballast) and the tunnel structure, in order to absorb vibrational stresses and break down the noise cause.
-These systems, however, are subject to over time degradation, which can not be quantified in advance, especially when their working conditions are far from the ideal conditions proposed in laboratory tests.
+The operation of an underground subway line in urban areas can cause disturbances in terms of externally induced vibrations.
+This constitutes a problem in presence of structures, such as residential buildings (disturbances to people), buildings dedicated to vibration sensitive activities to (eg. Hospitals) and buildings of historical and cultural interest which are naturally sensitive to vibration (masonry historic buildings).
+One of the most used intervention strategy for new railway/subway lines construction, is the use of special anti-vibration mats, installed between the rail infrastructure (rails, sleepers and ballast) and the tunnel structure, in order to absorb vibrational stresses and break down the disturbances source.
+These systems, however, are subject to degradation over time, which cannot be quantified in advance, especially when their operating conditions are far from the ideal conditions proposed in laboratory tests.

-The VAMS-UBM system consists of pairs of MEMS technology accelerometric sensors, installed in axis inside of antivibration mats, in its upper and lower part.
-When a rolling stock passes through the area in which these instrumented mats are positioned, there will be a transmission of vibrational waves from above (rail surface) downwards.
-The acceleration change sampled by the two sensors placed on the same axis (on the upper and lower surface of the mat) is the vibration attenuation.
+The VAMS-UBM system consists of pairs of MEMS technology accelerometric sensors, installed in axis inside of anti-vibration mats, in its upper and lower part.
+When an underground train passes through the area where these instrumented mats are positioned, there will be a transmission of vibrational waves from top (rail surface) to bottom.
+The acceleration change recorded by the two sensors placed on the same axis (on the upper and lower surface of the mat) is the vibration attenuation.
 It is mainly a function of the elastic properties of the material.
-Overtime, due to the wear, the mat varies its elastic properties (the rubber tends to harden), hence the “transfer function” of the vibrational waves must necessarily change.
-In this way we can associate ti the variation a possible degradation of the antivibration mats.
+Overtime, due to the wear, the mat varies its elastic properties (the rubber tends to harden), hence the “transfer function” of the vibrational waves necessarily change.
+In this way, we can associate to this change a possible degradation of the anti-vibration mats.